magikarp01/iti_capstone/README.md

 To use ModelActs, first initialize a ModelActs object with a model and a dataset from utils.dataset_utils.
 You can optionally include an act_types parameter of a list of activation types to cache (you can cache any activations from the provided HookedTransformer's hook_dict).
 (Example in iti_validations.py)

 Then, generate activations (also stored in the ModelActs class) using the gen_acts method, which handles sampling from prompts/labels and caching.
 You can optionally store and load activations in a file.
 Activations are stored in the self.stored_acts dictionary (keys are act_types).
+In order to generate and store activations, you need to create a folder called "activations".

 Once activations have been generated, use the train_probes() method to automatically train probes on the already sampled activations and labels.
 The train_probes method takes an activation type, so you can specify any activation type (e.g. "z" for ITI) in act_types to train probes on.